wescc-dev/gogo/README.md

 - **HOST_BIND_IP** is the IP address that the server listens for client requests.
   It may or may not correspnd to HOSTNAME.
 For example, if running in a Docker container, the HOSTNAME may resolve to the host's IP address while GoGopher is llistening on a Docker network address.
 (Inside a container, 0.0.0.0 is the simplest).

-- **GOPHER_ROOT** is the root directory of the documents you want to provide through Gopher. **Anything in this directory hierarchy is intended to be accessed by the public in clear text.** The one exception is that GoGopher will not serve any files or directories beginning with a periond (.)
+- **GOPHER_ROOT** is the root directory of the documents you want to provide through Gopher. **Anything in this directory hierarchy is intended to be accessed by the public in clear text.**
+  The one exception is that GoGopher will **not** serve any files or directories beginning with a periond (.)
   So, for example *gopher-root/public/.private.text* will **not** be served.

-- **FIREWALL_CONFIG_FILE** is the the file containing the firewall rules, which control what IP addresses are allowed to connect to your GoGopher server.
-(See below)
+- **FIREWALL_CONFIG_FILE** is the file containing the firewall rules, which control what IP addresses are allowed to connect to your GoGopher server.
+(See below.)

 - **IDLE_TIMEOUT_SECONDS** is the number of seconds to wait for client request to start.
 If no request is received before this time, the connection is closed.
 This prevents malicious users from opening thousands of connections and idling indefinitely and exhausitng your connections. *(Note: This is often called "time to first byte")*